Nastel/TNT4J/README.md

 severity, key, value combination.
 Such combinations are stored in token repository.
 * **Token Repository** -- an underlying storage used by tracking selector that actually stores and maintains severity, key, value combinations.
 Such repository can be backed by a file, cache, memory or any other desired medium.
-Token repositories can be shared across application boundaries and therefore conditional logging can span multiple applications, runtimes, geo locations.
+Token repositories can be shared across application boundaries and therefore conditional logging can span multiple applications, runtimes, geo-locations.
-* **Sink** -- sink is a basic destination where objects can be written (e.g file, socket, http, etc.)
+* **Sink** -- sink is a basic destination where objects can be written (e.g. file, socket, http, etc.)
 * **Event Sink** -- destination where events, activities and messages are recorded.
-Such destination can be file, socket.
+Such destination can be a file, socket.
 Sinks are associated with formatters which are called to format objects before writing to the sink.
 * **Dump Sink** -- sink where application dumps are recorded.
 * **Dump** -- a property snapshot that deals with application state (name, value pairs).
 Application can generate user defined dumps to